 Common Interview Mistakes

-- Poor personal appearance - See our Professional Dress Guidelines for tips.
+- Not dressing the part.
+See our Professional Dress Guidelines for tips.

 - Poor posture, weak handshake, and failure to make eye contact.